openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 To build on Windows for Intel SGX, launch Visual Studio 2017 and use File -> Open -> CMake... and open the file you just edited.

-On Linux for ARM TrustZone via OP-TEE, you first need a TA Dev Kit.
+On Linux for OP-TEE, you first need a TA Dev Kit.
 If you are working on a specific board, you will need the TA Dev Kit that was produced as part of the build of OP-TEE that is flashed on it.
 See the documentation for the [Grapeboard](grapeboard.md) or for [building on Linux](linux_arm_dev.md).
 Both of these guides build OP-TEE as part of their instructions.
 If you are using a board someone else flashed, ask them to give you the TA Dev Kit that goes with the firmware.

-ARMv7:
+For ARMv7:

 ```
 pushd build/arm